JeremiahKaren/35percent.github.io/redefining-social-rent.md

 ![](/img/rentreviews.png)
 *Extract from the HCA's [Affordable Housing Capital Funding Guide](https://www.gov.uk/guidance/capital-funding-guide/4-housing-for-rent#rent-reviews)*

-Not only is the Capital Funding Guide crystal clear on how rents can be rebased to 80% market rent on relet, but it also states that the tenure _" will be subject to requirements of the Welfare Reform and Work Act 2016 and regulations made under it."_.
+Not only is the Capital Funding Guide clear on how rents can be rebased to 80% market rent on relet, but it also states that the tenure _" will be subject to requirements of the Welfare Reform and Work Act 2016 and regulations made under it."_.

-So from the details available so far, it would appear that there is nothing in the GLA's funding agreement that would stop a housing association from issuing a fixed term tenancy on a London Affordable Rent home and then racking up the rent to 80% market at the end of the tenancy?
+So from the details available so far, it would appear that there are contradictory provisions in the GLA's funding agreement that may allow a housing association to issue a fixed term tenancy on an LAR home and then rack up the rent to 80% market on relet.

 Jamie Ratcliff's [initial response](https://twitter.com/Jamrat_/status/885766590633058304) was that the Capital Funding Guidance _'hasn't been updated yet'_ and that it and the GLA's standard form contract will be updated to _'be clear that benchmarks act as caps in perpetuity'_.
 But he [subsequently responded](https://twitter.com/Jamrat_/status/885843111091589120) that the GLA's contract didn't need updating and that only the HCA's Capital Funding Guide needs updating, to include a whole new section.